frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

 **_level_**: This is an unused parameter.
 (Default: None)
 **_fill\_value_**: It accepts scalar values or None.
 It fills existing missing (NaN) values, and any new element needed for successful dataframe alignment, with this value before computation.
 (Default: None)
-When it is either None or not None and if data in both corresponding dataframe locations is missing, then the result will be missing (contains NaNs).
+Irrespective of the specified value, if data in both corresponding dataframe locations is missing, then the result will be missing (contains NaNs).

 __Purpose__
 It performs addition operation between two dataframes or dataframe and scalar value.
 It is equivalent